New Orleans Starbucks store 1st in Louisiana to vote union

 In a statement Sunday, Starbucks said it was “listening and learning,” and added, “We respect our partner’s right to organize.”
 The statement didn’t say whether the company would challenge the vote.

-Billie Nyx, lead organizer of the union campaign, said she was fired in mid-May for closing the store early without permission from higher management.
+Billie Nyx, lead organizer of the union campaign, was fired in mid-May for closing the store early without permission from higher management.
 Nyx is contesting the dismissal, saying it was in retaliation for union advocacy.

 Nyx said they will meet with their lawyer and gather those still working at the store to solidify specific demands for the contract negotiations.